AdaCore/ada-spark-rfcs/considered/rfc-pattern-matching.rst

 .. note:: The "matching several values" feature is here because it's a
     relatively cheap way of working around a particular issue caused by the lack of tuples in Ada.
-It is however our hope that we can add tuples to Ada and remove this syntax sugar.
+It is however our hope that we can add tuples to Ada and remove this syntax sugar in the future.

 The function ``Multiply`` returns the sign of the result of a multiplication, depending on the sign of the operands.
 The connector ``|`` is used here to